missing-user/barnes-hut/README.md

 # Usage

 This project was made with only Linux in mind.
 There is no guarantee this would work on any other OS.
-Please also insure that the latest version of Compiler is installed and set as default.
+Please also insure that **at least** g++ version 10 is installed and set as default.

 To execute the project, run the following commands:

 ```sh